LeahighBM/nasa_desktop_images/README.md

 If you are just curious about using these scripts and dont want to bother with your own key yet, you may be able to use the NASA `DEMO_KEY` key.
 Heads up though, this demo key is very limited with only 30 requests per IP per hour.

 ## Logging
-Logging is set up to log to the `logs.log` using pythons built in logging package.
+Logging is set up to log to the `logs.log` file using pythons built in logging package.

 An example log segment looks like this:
 ```